-The Shamrock 500i and 750 are available in two configurations:
+The Shamrock 303i is available in two configurations:

 - 1. As a pre-aligned detector/spectrometer system allowing fast and efficient set-up, or, - 2.
 As a stand-alone spectrograph, to retrofit to existing cameras/systems

 Your Shamrock comes with a range of features including: